The Fund seeks to preserve capital and attain long-term total returns through a combination of current income and moderate capital appreciation.

 Mutual fund investing involves risk.
 Principal loss is possible.

-The Osterweis Strategic Income Fund is non-diversified, meaning it may concentrate its assets in fewer holdings than a diversified fund.
-Therefore, the Fund’s share price may be more influenced by fluctuations in each holding’s value than a diversified fund.
-The Fund may invest in debt securities that are un-rated or rated below investment grade.
-Such lower-rated securities may present an increased possibility of default, price volatility or illiquidity compared to higher-rated securities.
+The Osterweis Strategic Income Fund may invest in debt securities that are un-rated or rated below investment grade.
+Lower-rated securities may present an increased possibility of default, price volatility or illiquidity compared to higher-rated securities.
 The Fund may invest in foreign and emerging market securities, which involve greater volatility and political, economic and currency risks and differences in accounting methods.
+These risks may increase for emerging markets.
 Investments in debt securities typically decrease in value when interest rates rise.
 This risk is usually greater for longer-term debt securities.
 Small- and mid-capitalization companies tend to have limited liquidity and greater price volatility than large-capitalization companies.
 Higher turnover rates may result in increased transaction costs, which could impact performance.
+From time to time, the Fund may have concentrated positions in one or more sectors subjecting the Fund to sector emphasis risk.
+The Fund may invest in municipal securities which are subject to the risk of default.

 While the fund is no-load, management fees and other expenses still apply.
 Please refer to the prospectus for more information.